 Not so!
-No matter how large or how modest, you have an estate and you can’t take it with you when you pass away.
+No matter how large or or small your estate may be, you can’t take it with you when you pass away.
 In fact, good planning is often more important to families with modest assets that can afford to lose the least.

-Estate planning is also definitely not just for married couples.
+Estate planning isn’t just something for married couples.
 Some couples choose to not (or are not allowed to by law) marry and live in a long-term committed relationship.

 If you are in a long-term committed or same-sex relationship and would like to provide for your partner upon your death or would like your partner to make decisions regarding your care in the event you become incapacitated, it is imperative that you plan your estate.
 Likewise, a single person must designate his or her heirs and the persons in charge of making health care decisions on his or her behalf, or the state will decide.